LucDuponcheelAtGitHub/PSBP/README.md

 You may argue that, as for as the acting function involved is concerned, we are back to pointful programming.
 Well, somehow you are right, but notice that all `n`'s involved have indices (`1`, `2`, `3` and `4`).
 They can be thought of as positions.
-So we are essentially accessing values at positions of multi-values.
-For this example the multi-value involved is homogeneous but it might as well be a heterogeneous one.
+So we are essentially accessing values at positions of a composite-value.
+For this example the composite-value involved is homogeneous but it might as well be a heterogeneous one.
 More about this later.

 ### Using `Sequential`